Get your coin. Make rent.

 Going For Broke has a consistent episode structure: the house is presented with a huge expense, arguing ensues about how to address it, two plots emerge, opening credits roll, there are a series of quick scenes that cut between the A Plot and B Plot, one of the plots succeeds and the other fails, and in the end the roommates barely get by.

-Since roleplaying games and television are different mediums, Going For Broke follows a different structure than the one outlined in the above video (and also this one).
+Since roleplaying games and television are different mediums, Going For Broke follows a slightly different structure than the one outlined in the above video (and also this one).
 But I’m still excited to share it, because I found it really illuminating.

 The Huge Expense